Frank5547/Movie-Sentiment-RNN-with-Shiny-App-Deployment/README.md

 ![Negative Review](Shiny_App_Example_1.png)
 ![Positive Review](Shiny_App_Example_2.png)

 The first folder contains the code which I used to actually deploy the R Shiny app in www.shinyapps.io.
-It contains some slight modifications from the original code that were needed for the Shiny app to work inside shinyapps.io.
-For instance,the vocabulary_to_int.pkl got renamed to vocabulary_to_int_py_2.pkl since I needed to use protocol 2 instead of 3 inside pickle.dump().
-This was due to the fact that Python 2.7 was picked as the default inside shinyapps.io.
+To obtain the best-performing sentiment model that goes along this code in the R Shiny app see: https://drive.google.com/open?id=1g4zOfEiGDUGWJm4mUz5V0xGl8WlF_BV2

 The second folder above represents the orginal code that I used to build and test the app locally in my computer.
 This includes the training of the LSTM model and the testing with a separate test set that yielded an 88% test accuracy.
 If you want to run this app locally, I suggest that you use the files in this folder and then obtain the "Sentiment_Best_Model.pt" file from this link https://drive.google.com/open?id=1g4zOfEiGDUGWJm4mUz5V0xGl8WlF_BV2.
 After that, just run "Movie_Review_Sentiment_Predictions_App.R" inside RStudio and you should be good to go!